ellinlee/sync/20250113/README.md

 ### Overview

-`ZBC400_D17_COMPUTE` is an SAP ABAP report that performs basic arithmetic operations (+, -, *, /, %) on two user-provided integers.
+`ZBC400_D17_COMPUTE` is an SAP ABAP report that performs basic arithmetic operations (+, -, *, /, %, P-power) on two user-provided integers.
 It showcases error handling, formatted output, and modular programming techniques.

 ### Features